-Health and wellbeing impacts of environmental enhancement activities
+Health impacts of environmental enhancement activities

 This theory led systematic review aims to understand:

 What are the health and wellbeing impacts of taking part in environmental enhancement/conservation activities for different groups of people?

 Are there particular impacts on different groups of people?